aws-samples/aws-modernization-with-quali/content/module1/33_edit_bp.md

 weight: 33
 draft: false
 ---
 In this step, you will edit a blueprint provided in your Git repository and modify it to meet the needs of your developers.
-Instead of three VMs, the promotion manager application components willa all be deployed on one VM.
+Instead of three VMs, the promotion manager application components will all be deployed on one VM.

 1\.
 Edit __promotion-manager-all-aws-dev.yaml__.
 You can find this file in the Git directory of your repo: aws-workshop-colony/blueprints/